davidkhala/hadoop-docker-image/README.md

 # hadoop-docker-image
-Keep it LTS, A hadoop docker image
+Keep it LTS.
+An Apache hadoop docker image